 Revisiting the role of public exposure and moral beliefs on feelings of shame and guilt: Replication Registered Report of Smith et al. (2002)’s Study 1

 Emotions are said to be the interface between an organism and its environment, mediating the ever-changing contexts and the behavioral responses of the organism (Scherer, 1984).
-In humans, emotions play a vital role in coordinating social interactions (Gilbert, 2004; Parrott, 2019), both signaling to ourselves how we feel about the experiences (Lazarus, 1994) and signaling our inner world to others (Van Kleef, 2009).
+In humans, emotions play a vital role in coordinating social interactions (Gilbert, 2004; Parrott, 2019), both signaling to ourselves how we feel about the experiences (Lazarus & Lazarus, 1994) and signaling our inner world to others (Van Kleef, 2009).
 The social emotions of shame and guilt have been linked to morality (Dempsey, 2017; Gilbert, 2003; Parrott, 2019; Teroni & Bruun, 2011) yet the theoretical explanations for distinguishing between the two emotional states are still in debate (Dempsey, 2017; Miceli & Castelfranchi, 2018).

 The public-private distinction